pages-themes/minimal/pages/guidelines/formalisation.md

 # Knowledge formalisation

 This section is in preparation.
-Initial considerations.
+Brief introduction.
+What is knowledge formalisation.
+Initial consideration.

 ### PubMed search example